ConsciousUniverse/simple-photo-meta/README.md

 - **Thumbnail Caching**: Fast thumbnail generation with intelligent caching for improved performance
 - **Preview Caching**: High-resolution preview caching for large images and HEIC/HEIF files
 - **Smart Preview Sizing**: Automatic preview size optimization based on file size and format
+- **Metadata Hover Overlay**: Hover over the image preview to see key metadata at a glance — date taken, location (with GPS coordinates automatically converted to place names via offline reverse geocoding), and keywords

 ### Search & Discovery